AshOrigin/Evaly/README.md

 # Evaly
-"evaly test.xlsx" file has the all functional test cases available.
-Download to see all the cases that has been executed each and individually.
+"abc.xlsx" file has the all functional test cases available.
+Download to see all the cases that has been executed each and individually. all the file that has test in file name are the test cases report